Mexico severs diplomatic ties with Ecuador after police storm its embassy to arrest politician

 The Mexican Embassy in Quito remained under heavy police guard after the raid — the boiling point of recent tensions between Mexico and Ecuador.

-Vera said Glas' attorneys fear “something could happen” to him while in custody considering the track record of the country's detention facilities, where hundreds of people have died during violent riots over the past few years.
-Those killed while in custody include some suspects in last year's assassination of a presidential candidate.
+Vera, Glas’ attorney, said she fears “something could happen” to him while in custody considering the track record of the country’s detention facilities, where hundreds of people have died during violent riots over the past few years.
+Those killed while in custody include some suspects in last year’s assassination of a presidential candidate.

 “In Ecuador going to jail is practically a death sentence,” Vera said.
 “We consider that the international political and legal person responsible for the life of Jorge Glas is President Daniel Noboa Azín.”